anngo-1/flash/flashcards/README.md

 # Flashcards Data Directory

-This directory contains all deck and card data for the TUI Flashcards application.
+This directory contains all deck and card data for flash.

 ## Structure